D. J. Coffman: Later career

 Coffman founded the Draw or Die Co. in March 2022.
 Draw or Die Co. is motivating visual storytellers to live a more sustainable creative life.
 By motivating and encouraging each other the members combat creative depression and find the tools they need to continue their creative journeys.

+In January 2024 Coffman joined VeeFriends, an intellectual property brand created by serial entrepreneur Gary Vaynerchuk, as a full-time daily comic strip artist.
+The comic runs Monday through Sunday at Veefriends.com.